katulu-io/uniwear-dataset/README.md

 # Katulu-uniwear tidy dataset

-A [tidy dataset](https://vita.had.co.nz/papers/tidy-data.pdf) for multi-material tool wear dataset suitable for prognostic modelling.
+A [tidy dataset](https://vita.had.co.nz/papers/tidy-data.pdf) for multi-material tool wear suitable for prognostic modelling.

+## All cutting experiments

+A preview of all cutting experiments, tool-wear vs. cutting time.
+![](uniwear_all_experiments.png).

 ## Documentation

 A detailed documentation is provided under [docs.md](docs.md).
 We explain how we generated this multi-material dataset.

-## All cutting experiments

-A preview of all cutting experiments, tool-wear vs. cutting time.
-![](uniwear_all_experiments.png).

 ## Directories